Christina Lowe via The Health Strength

 Echinacea treatments for these ailments haven't been proven to be effective.
 The bulk of research either contradicts each other or is entirely circumstantial.
 However, there is a dubious relationship between echinacea and endocrine functioning.
 Almost all arguments for the herb's efficacy are based on partially personalized data.

 Since 2,800 BCE, ancient cultures have utilized cinnamon for anointing, embalming, and healing diseases.
 Cinnamon is an antibacterial, antiviral, anti-inflammatory, antidiabetic, and anticarcinogenic spice that is no longer as commonly employed for its therapeutic effects thousands of years ago.

-Cinnamon also has cognitive-enhancing properties, prompting researchers to investigate if they could use the spice to treat Alzheimer's disease.
-CEppt (an extract found in cinnamon bark) has been researched to see whether it can help reduce the progression of Alzheimer's symptoms.
+Cinnamon also has cognitive-enhancing properties, prompting researchers to investigate if they could use the spice to alleviate issues with brain health.
+CEppt (an extract found in cinnamon bark) has been researched to see whether it can help reduce the progression of cognitive decline.
 The cognitive performance of mice who ate this extract was considerably improved.